Dos & Don’ts While Customizing your Shopify Theme

 We understand keeping a written record of all the changes or updates made to your theme may sound to be a tedious task, but it can turn out into a highly valuable resource if you wish to get back certain steps or try to find the main culprit behind an issue.

-It can be just in the form of a document with notes and with who-what-when-how-why summary of the changes made.
+It can be just in the form of a document with notes and with a who-what-when-how-why summary of the changes made.
 It can prove to be an asset for you to track down the changes when you’re working in a huge team.

 Here’s one pro tip for you!
 Do not just go for a theme just because it’s visually appealing.
 You need to focus more on the features and functionality and what could suit best for your Shopify store.
 Still, you can customize the theme easily and build your brand’s identity to expand your business.